The best part about loose waves? Almost anyone can create this stylish hairdo.

 After washing hair, apply your favorite wave-enhancing product all throughout and let hair air-dry (or dry with a diffuser if you don't have time to air-dry).
 Do not, I repeat, do not fuss with your hair after the product has been applied or you'll create a frizzy mess.
 Just let nature (or the diffuser) work its magic!

-Some great products for adding beach-inspired ripples to wavy or curly strands are Fekkai Beach Waves and Pantene Curl Enhancing Spray Gel.
+A great product for adding beach-inspired ripples to wavy or curly strands is Pantene Curl Enhancing Spray Gel.
 To get more of a piecey texture after hair is dry, try Herbal Essences Texturizing Wax.
 (But don't touch too much.
 Remember, less is more.)

 Ladies with straight hair have to work a bit harder for these tousled tresses, but it's still absolutely doable.
 After washing hair, apply a volumizing gel or mousse to create hold and movement.
 Once dry, wrap 1- to 2-inch sections of hair around the barrel of a curling iron.
 Try a three-quarter-inch curling iron if your hair is chin-length, and go for a 1-inch or one and a half-inch iron if your hair is longer.